 Babysitters

-Babysitters provide occasional help with childcare for families and tend to be young people from the local area, who are sometimes still studying in sixth form or college.
+Babysitters provide occasional help with childcare for families.
+They can be young people from the local area, sometimes still studying in sixth form or college.
 Although the law does not state at what age young people can look after children, if you employ a babysitter who is under 16 years of age, you are legally responsible for their safety, as well as your child's.
-If your child is thought to be at risk because they are not being looked after properly you could be prosecuted.
+If your child is thought to be at risk, because they are not being looked after properly, you could be prosecuted.

 What you can do to keep your child safe when you are using a babysitter